Michigan's Graduated Licensing System: How It Works

 Step 1: Completion of Segment 1 classroom and driving instruction (students must be at least 14 years and 8 months old to begin).

-Step 2: Obtain a Level 1 Learner's License from the Secretary of State
+Step 2: Obtain a Level 1 Learner's License from the Secretary of State (students must be 14 years and 9 months old).

 Visit the Secretary of State website for more information.
 This comprehensive Guide for Parents also contains valuable information.